strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 The Bridge relies on a Mapper component to map the incoming MQTT messages to a valid Kafka Record, providing:
 - `Interoperability`, e.g., MQTT QoS and Kafka Producer Acks level, MQTT wildcards topics;
-- `Flexibility`, the user sets his topic mapping rules;
+- and `Flexibility`, the user sets his own topic mapping rules;
-- And `scalability`, the bridge supports n:m topic mapping.

 The user-defined `“topic mapping rules”` is a JSON array containing rules to define how the user wants to map each MQTT topic to a Kafka Topic.
 Working on this project also helped me shape my understanding and gain hands-on experience with integration testing.